internetguru/academy/documentation/ca-distribute.md

 ## DESCRIPTION

 This script distributes files from WORKING_DIR into NAMESPACE/[PREFIX]USERNAME for each USERNAME from stdin.
+For existing projects creates merge requests if files in WORKING_DIR have changed.

 ## OPTIONS